rimutaka/posts/az-sql-server-sizing/az-sql-server-sizing.md

 ## Estimating SQL Server II: Shared DBs

 This server contains databases used by front and back end apps, but they do not contain any customer data.
-Several databases contain replicas of some of customer data for a public facing website.
+Several databases contain replicas of some of customer data for a public-facing website.

 ![central server info](sql-central-server-info.png) ![central server utilisation](sql-central-utilisation.png)